paglobal/augmented-tabflow/README.md

 ### Urgent

-- implement drag-and-drop for sessions
 - implement recently closed tab groups feature
 - implement import from session
-- implement ability to ungroup tabs
+- experiment with closing window on session switch

+### Important

-- implement ability to sort sessions alphabetically or by date
+- implement ability to sort sessions alphabetically or by date added
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
-- focus window after transferring tabs from closed window to it
-- display edit and delete session buttons conditionally
 - always show ungrouped in the "move to session dialog" for tabs
-- don't automatically hide "move to session dialogs"
-- handle file urls

-### Important

 - type drag-and-drop code
 - general code inspection and refactoring
 - refine fallback code